rj-price/Maei/exp/AllFusAnalysis-Chap3/R/AnalysisCandidateEffectorSets.md

 number of *mimps* and candidate effectors between different races of the same fsp, even if it was not signifcant.

+I think it is interesting, though we cannot do any really significant stats on this, to look at candidate effector and mimp content among the race groups.

+I was expecting to see a fairly similar number of mimps and candidate effectors among the TR4 isolates, as they are from a monophyletic clade in tef and rbp2 phylos, but number of candidates varies.
+I am thinking it may be due to assembly quality too?
+Looking at the Foa isolates is a good way to do this, as the R4 and R2 assemblies are from the same isolates but diff versions prepared by diff people using different methods.

 I plotted the mimp and effector content from the metadata and visualised it using `ggplot.`